microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraScopedRoleMembership.md

 The `New-EntraScopedRoleMembership` cmdlet adds a scoped role membership to an administrative unit.
 Specify `AdministrativeUnitId` parameter to add a scoped role membership.

+In delegated scenarios, the signed-in user must have either a supported Microsoft Entra role or a custom role with the necessary permissions.
+The minimum roles required for this operation are:

-For delegated scenarios, the calling user needs at least the Privileged Role Administrator Microsoft Entra role.
+- Privileged Role Administrator

 ## Examples